Variational Autoencoder (VAE)

 Why?

-All popular image generation models work in compressed in compressed latent space to allow for faster inference and reduced memory footprint.
-Which means VAE is required to convert images to and from latent space.
+Popular image generation models work in compressed latent space for faster inference and lower memory use.
+That means VAE is required to convert images to and from latent space.

 When?